Starting Your First Dictation on Android

 Some Android manufacturers restrict background apps aggressively, which can stop the Flow Bubble from appearing.
 After completing the steps for your device, the Flow Bubble appears whenever the on-screen keyboard opens.

-Note: On OnePlus, Xiaomi, Huawei, Oppo, Vivo, and Samsung devices, the system may silently revoke Flow's accessibility permission in the background.
-When that happens, the Flow Bubble shows a warning triangle and you'll receive a high-priority notification.
-Tap either to go directly to accessibility settings and re-enable Flow.
+Note: On OnePlus, Xiaomi, Huawei, OPPO, Vivo, and Samsung devices, the system may silently revoke Flow's accessibility permission in the background.
+When that happens, the Flow Bubble shows a warning triangle and you'll receive a notification — tap either to re-enable Flow.

 Samsung